 More specifically, it’s important to apply a scientific approach to evaluating evidence.
 This is where researchers are of immense benefit.
 They are trained to evaluate evidence.

 COVID-19’s impact is highly intertwined with individual decisions to follow (or not) the instructions and directives given by health authorities all over the world.

 Misinformation poses a serious threat to curve-flattening.
 The Internet is rife with useless and potentially dangerous therapeutics, convincing but flimsy conspiracy theories, and large numbers of influential channels/personas devaluating the COVID-19 threat.

-A close look and critically rigorous dissection of online information during the pandemic is very important.
-Policy, industry, and the society stand to gain from this work.
+A close look and critically rigorous dissection of online information during the pandemic are very important.
+Policy, industry, and society stand to gain from this work.